magnus-lycka/gocd-pipeline-builder/README.md

 --------------------------------

  * Name of pipeline to add/update (probably derived from repo name).
  * Environment to place the pipeline in.
+[Template]
  * All materials for the pipeline:
    - The git repo which was the cause of all this.
    - Any other material the pipeline might depend on.